HTC marketing blitz to squeeze 2013 margins

 Delays in the full launch of the HTC One due to a shortage of a camera component led HTC to report a record-low net profit in the previous quarter.

-Future sales volumes were also thrown into doubt after rival Nokia Oyj won a court injunction last week that would prevent HTC from using microphone components made by STMicroelectronics NV in HTC One phones.
+Future sales volumes were also thrown into doubt after rival Nokia Oyj NOK1V.HE (NOK.N) won a court injunction last week that would prevent HTC from using microphone components made by STMicroelectronics NV (STM.PA) in HTC One phones.

 HTC has said it does not expect the decision to have any immediate impact on sales, and that it will find other suppliers once its inventory of STMicroelectronics microphones runs out.